cprg210/cprg210.github.io/_posts/2020-07-06-day-07-css-toggles.md

 - JS: ['Element.classList'](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList)
   - [Code Examples](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList#Examples)
 - JS: [`Element.addEventListener()'](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
-  - * You will see `this` used a lot in examples online.
+  - You will see the keyword `this` used a lot in examples online.
 For now, avoid the use of `this` until we cover it later in the course.
 If you just can't wait: [the value of `this` within an event handler](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#The_value_of_this_within_the_handler)

 ## Topic 1: Introducing the Document Object Model (DOM)
 When we target an HTML element (ex, a `<p>`) with a new CSS declaration (ex, `color: darkgoldenrod`), we are changing settings of the [Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).